What is the SEIU Free College Benefit?

 How do I qualify for the Free College Benefit?

-To receive the Free College Benefit, SEIU members will need to register on SEIUMB.com and sign in to learn how to enroll themselves or their family members EGCC’s online programs.
+To receive the Free College Benefit, SEIU members will need to register on SEIUMB.com and sign in to learn how to enroll themselves or their family members in EGCC’s online programs.
+SEIU members may complete an inquiry form on behalf of their family members.

 What do you mean by domestic partner and financial dependents?

-Spouses or domestic partners (someone living with you in a committed relationship), your children, children-in-law, grandchildren and financial dependents all can take advantage of the benefit.
+Spouses or domestic partners (someone living with you in a committed relationship), your children, children-in-law, grandchildren, parents, siblings, and financial dependents all can take advantage of the benefit.
 A financial dependent is someone for whom you have financial responsibility.
 EGCC does not assess the level of financial dependence or the definition of domestic partner.

 How do I maintain my Free College benefit?